Overview

 --mlock

-On my RTX 4060 laptop GPU, this kind of setup was enough to get roughly 30 to 40 tokens per second depending on the model file, context size, and batch settings.
+On my RTX 4060 laptop GPU with 8GB VRAM, this kind of setup can reach around 30 tok/s for local chat inference, depending on the model and prompt.

 Benchmarking